CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 Yes:  N/A means the supervisor is volunteering to supervise, so may say no - ask them anyway because they may take you on.

 ### Can I have a supervisor from outside Computer Science?
 Yes, they can be your Second Supervisor, but you will need a Supervisor from within CS as well.
-If you're not sure who to approach, come and talk to [Shawn, Andrew and Sarah](/contact).
+If you're not sure who to approach, come and talk to [the Unit Director](/contact).

 ### How should I approach a supervisor?
 Email them with a brief introduction of why you're interested in working with them/on their project and about you - what you're interested in, and if you've taken classes with them.
 Ask if they can meet you, and give them some ideas of days and times you're free.

 Try to sound interested in their work.
-If they don't respond in a few working days, send a reminder - and if they don't reply to the reminder in 3 working days, [contact Shawn, Andrew and Sarah](/contact).
+If they don't respond in a few working days, send a reminder - and if they don't reply to the reminder in 3 working days, [contact the Unit Director](/contact).

 ### How do I tell a supervisor I approached that I want to work with someone else?
 Just send them an email along the lines of "Thanks for your time and the discussion we had, but I've chosen to work on a different project?".
 Supervisors won't mind at all about this - we're used to it, and what we really want is for students to find the project that suits them most.